 The two countries, Kenya and Ethiopia, are very different, especially in terms of internet infrastructure – the internet sometimes just shut down in Ethiopia!
 However, it was still very cool to be there.
 We first went to Blayne’s office, which is also her production place, and I got to know the entire team as they each made a short introduction of themselves.
 Blayne also took me to some supermarkets where they sell her product and she brought me to meet some of her other clients and we even did some client pitches together.
 It was a great experience.

 Overall, I enjoyed getting to know my Fellows even better in their own environment and seeing their businesses in person.
 I was particularly inspired by Sam, who is so happy, so open and determined – he really wants to conquer the world.
 This in turn motivates me.
 I hope I was able to help him and my other fellows focus on getting things done and understanding how to build their business, as I’m not that much into how to build a product, but rather how to bring it to the market, how to do sales and set up sales methodologies.
 Blayne is working on this process and that’s great to see.
 The most rewarding thing for me was hearing her kind words about me in the wrap-up video from the first camp.
-I am very grateful for being part of this mentoring programme and would very much like to do it again!
+I am very grateful for being part of this mentoring program and would very much like to do it again!

-“By far the most impactful aspect of the programme has been my mentor’s steadfast commitment to seeing my business succeed.
+“By far the most impactful aspect of the program has been my mentor’s steadfast commitment to seeing my business succeed.
 Sandro has an unsurpassed ability to ask the right questions at the right time (usually, “why?”).
 A lot of his influence on me has been to encourage me to be open to new challenges, whether an opportunity to pitch for an Ethiopian version of the “Shark Tank” TV show, or the chance to grow my revenue streams with top customers by expanding our product range.
-In my application for the Startup Mentoring programme, I stated that one of my big, hairy audacious goals would be to attain $8,000 in sales in Year One of operation.
+In my application for the Startup Mentoring program, I stated that one of my big, hairy audacious goals would be to attain $8,000 in sales in Year One of operation.
 By the time I had joined as a fellow in late August, I was 76% of the way to this goal.
 By the end of the year I had achieved 224% of this goal.”